aras-p/aras-p.hugo/content/blog/2023/09-gs-smaller-more.md

 ---

 [Previous post](/blog/2023/09/13/Making-Gaussian-Splats-smaller/) was about making Gaussian Splatting data sizes smaller (both in-memory and on-disk).
 This one is still about the same topic!
-Now we look into **clustering**.
+Now we look into **clustering / VQ**.

 #### Spherical Harmonics take up a lot of space!